 Emmaus views church attendance as a crucial part of a student's life and desires for each student to grow in fellowship with other believers.
 Emmaus is committed to the application of New Testament church principles in the full scope of church life.
 Active participation of each student in a local evangelical church is required, at a church of the student's choosing.
-If you need assistance in finding a church, please see the Director of Campus Life or the VP/Dean for Student Life.
+If you need assistance in finding a church, please see the Associate Dean for Student Engagement.
 Students will be asked to confirm that they have selected a local church to attend weekly.
 Students demonstrating a lack of consistency in church attendance will meet with the VP/Dean for Student Life (or his or her designee).